Is Guanajuato the prettiest city in Mexico? Read on to find out!

 Parroquia de Basilica Colegiata de Nuestra Señora de Guanajuato

 Now, that’s a mouthful.
 This huge, yellow basilica dominates the Plaza de la Paz, the main square in the city.
 To some the yellow and red church may be too bold, to ostentatious, but what would the prettiest city in Mexico be without an attention-grabbing centerpiece?
 Personally, I think it’s fabulous.
-One of the oldest buildings in Guanajuato, the basilica is definitely the most note-worthy of the 23 churches within the city.
+One of the oldest buildings in Guanajuato, the basilica is definitely the most note-worthy of the 23 churches within the city and is quite the sight to see.

 Plaza de la Paz, like Jardin de la Union, is one of the beating hearts of the city, with bars, restaurants, musicians, bus routes, taxis, crowds of visitors milling around.
 As an introduction to Guanajuato (it’s where I first hopped off the bus), it can be a bit daunting, but I also found inside the basilica to be the perfect place to find a bit of quiet in the bustling city.